eoguahjnr/HR-Analytics-Project/README.md

 # OVERALL CATEGORY
 The dashboard contains sections of;
-	total number of employees including current and past employees Average age of employees
+	total number of employees including current and past employees, Average age of employees,
-	Average monthly income
+	Average monthly income,
-	Average monthly salary by Jobrole
+	Average monthly salary by Jobrole,
-	Employee by Jobrole and EducationLevel
+	Employee by Jobrole and EducationLevel,
-	Employee by Gender
+	Employee by Gender,
-	Salary grouping
+	Salary grouping,
-	Employee by Jobrole
+	Employee by Jobrole,
 	Employee by EducationField

-Key Performance Indicators
+Key Performance Indicators.
-The total amount of employees are 1470
+The total amount of employees are 1470.
 The average age of the employees are 36.92 years, which signifies the employees in the company are very active.
 The monthly income of the employees is $6500, across all departments.